tercen/TSON/README.md

 When used as a unary operator, * means that the repetition can occur 0 or more times.

 ```
-document ::= cstring map_list      TSON Document. cstring is the version of the specification.
+document ::= version map_list      TSON Document. cstring is the version of the specification.

 map_list ::= map | list
 list ::= "\x0A" uint32 (element*)     "\x0A" is the code type for list element. uint32 is the length of the list
 map ::= "\x0B" uint32 (key_value*)    "\x0B" is the code type for map element. uint32 is the length of the map
 key_value ::= cstring element
 element ::= map_list
+	   | null
            | integer
            | double
            | bool
            | cstring
+	   | cstring_list
            | uint8_list
            | uint16_list
            | uint32_list